Will I be awake?

 With the epicardial (surgical) approach: You will be given anesthesia to put you asleep during the procedure, so you will not feel anything.

 With both approaches, you may feel discomfort at the implant site during the first 48 hours after the procedure.
-The doctor will tell you what what medications you can take for pain relief.
+The doctor will tell you what medications you can take for pain relief.
 Please tell your doctor or nurse if your symptoms are prolonged or severe.

 How long does the procedure last?